onox/orka/README.md

 ====

 Orka is the OpenGL 4.6 Rendering Kernel in Ada.
 It is written in Ada 2012 and provides an object-oriented API for modern OpenGL.
-Orka makes it easy to construct OpenGL programs and meshes and to use them in a scene tree.
 Orka and the OpenGL bindings require and use OpenGL 4.5's Direct State Access (DSA) extension.

+Orka makes it easy to construct OpenGL objects like programs, buffers, and framebuffers.
+A job graph processing system provides flexible multi tasking and the ability to load resources asynchronously.

 Orka builds upon and provides thick bindings for OpenGL 4.6.
 These bindings are based on the original [OpenGLAda][url-openglada] bindings.
 Bindings for